marmelab/react-admin/docs/Buttons.md

 ## `<SelectAllButton>`

-This button is an internal component used by react-admin in [the Datagrid default `bulkActionsToolbar`](./Datagrid.md#bulkactionstoolbar).
-The `<SelectAllButton>` component is a button that is used to select all items from a resource, no matter the pagination.
+The `<SelectAllButton>` component allows users to select all items from a resource, no matter the pagination.

 ![SelectAllButton](./img/SelectAllButton.png)